jharwell/sierra/docs/src/philosophy.rst

 Better Too Much Configuration Than Too Little
 =============================================

-SIERRA is designed to be as modular and extensible as possible (just like ARGoS), so that it can be adapted for a wide variety of applications.
+SIERRA is designed to be as modular and extensible as possible (just like ARGoS, ROS, Gazebo, etc.), so that it can be adapted for a wide variety of applications.
 When in doubt, SIERRA exposes relevant settings as configuration (even if the average user will never change them from their default values).

 Swiss Army Pipeline
 ===================